 After an outage

 For power outages longer than 12 hours, you may be eligible for a guaranteed service level payment.
 You don’t need to apply for the payment – we will send it to you if you are eligible.

 Prepare for future outages

-It’s important to prepare for times when the power goes out unexpectedly, or as part of planned maintenance or upgrades.
+It’s important to prepare for times when the power goes out unexpectedly, or as part of essential maintenance or upgrades.
 Be prepared for future outages:

-- Sign up for updates – this is the only way we can let you know if planned work is cancelled.
+- Sign up for updates – this is the only way we can let you know if essential work is cancelled.
 We can also provide approximate power restoration times if the power goes out unexpectedly (during a storm, or due to a traffic incident).

 - Always have a torch with charged batteries handy.